AaronV77/Bourne_Again_and_Again_Shell/README.md

 usage
 wd

-Not all the command are different from the Linux versions, some are needed so that the system has an idea of where the user is going and wants to do.

 ## Prerequisites

-The only thing that you should need to get this project off the ground and into your computer is c++ 11 and higher.
+The only thing that you should need to get this project off the ground and into your computer is c++ 11 (wouldn't hurt to the latest), and the latest version of gcc.
 Below are what commands you need to run.

 -	Ubuntu:
-o	Type: sudo apt-get install build-essential o	Type: sudo apt-get install g++
+o	Type: sudo apt-get install build-essential o	Type: sudo apt-get install g++ o	Type: sudo apt-get install gcc-4.9 g++-4.9

 -	Red Hat:
-o	Type: yum install gcc-c++ kernel-devel make o	Type: yum groupinstall “Development Tools”
+o	Type: yum install gcc-c++ kernel-devel make o	Type: yum groupinstall “Development Tools” o	The gcc compiler should be up to date on CentOS 7, if not use google.

 -	Mac:
-o	Make sure that your XCode installation is up-to-date.
+o	Make sure that your XCode installation is up-to-date. o	Hopefully that in your XCode installation it will update the gcc compiler, if not use google.

 ## Installing

 To install the system, just run the setup.sh script in the base directory of Thursday.
 This should get you going and running.
 From there go into the build directory that is created from the script and execute the Thurs file.
+For more information please consult the wiki.

 ## Updating

 To update the system just run the update script and it should update your system to the new repository.

-## Testing

-There are no tests within the system, but if Thursday is not running on your machine correctly then at the exection of ./Thurs, do this instead, (./Thurs debug=on).

-# Upcoming New Features!! - 1/14/2018

-I have found the eagerness to work on this project again and feel like the shell is not where it should be, so you know what that is going to change in the new refactor!
-I am getting tired of having to test everything by hand but also lazy to the point of not wanting to have to program test for every command, but this is changing...
-I will make the testing package easy to use so that any level programmer can see when things are not working correctly and so on.
-A minor revisions will be a whole new test display system so that Thursday's output looks great for the given screen size of you terminal window.
-Another minor revision will be documents!
-Since I have been working with Python a lot I want to create a document suit with Sphinx and make working with this project easier.

-These are just some of the thingss that I plan on doing, the refactor will consist of some other layouts of code that I will be changing.
-Lastly I will learn about licenses and the hopefully put the project under one.
-Expect these changes to be done by April!
+For more information please consult the wiki.

 # Author: Aaron A. Valoroso